 I like hot sauce.
 A lot.

 I guess Atlus is ultimately responsible for bringing us Knights, and to me they're endearing themselves to gamers by porting games that would otherwise stay in Japan.
 I've been playing the Chinese import of Demon's Souls for a bit, a fun if brutal game, and since Atlus is going to be bringing that to us shortly I'm going to put my copy on eBay tonight.
 Not just because of localization or compatilbility with U.S. players when it comes to multi, but because I have this rare sense of wanting to truly give back to a company that seems to have their customers in mind, as opposed to stakeholders.
 I guess for a company like Atlus, we should all be stakeholders in that we want them to continue to succeed.
-Start the Conversation
+1 Comments

 Are fantastic.
 I adjusted to the gameplay from playing other online shooters, but after playing with the high precision controls last night, my kill-death ratio jumped like crazy.
 Good job, Guerrilla Games.
 Also, being able to stay in the same squad is great.